khudgins/documentation/on-premise/administration/km.rst

 Service
 ~~~~~~~

-The enStratus KM service files should be backed up before and after any changes, and
+The Enstratius KM service files should be backed up before and after any changes, and
 once/day during steady-state operations.

 .. code-block:: bash